graceuko-code/Health-Analysis-using-OCD/README.md

 ### Exploratory Data Analysis
 This involved exploring the dataset to answer key questions, such as:

+- What is the total number of patients diagnosed per year?
+- What is the number and percentage of patients by gender?
-- What are the count and Percentage  of Females vs. males with OCD and Average Obsessions?
+- What is the number and percentage of patients by ethnicity?
-- What are the Count and Average scores by Ethnicities and their respective average obsession score with OCD?
+- What is the number and percentage of patients by type of compulsion?
+- What is the most common Obsession Type (count) & its respective Average Obsession Score?